Tourist Attractions in Bahia: main attractions, beaches and cities

 6. Bahian cuisine

-Bahian cuisine is one of the richest and most expressive in Brazil, famous for its intense flavours, vibrant colours and strong African, indigenous and Portuguese heritage.
-Although its origins are concentrated in the Recôncavo Baiano and the state’s coastline, its dishes have conquered the taste buds of the whole country – even if they are not the most commonly consumed dishes outside Bahia.
+Bahian cuisine is one of the richest and most distinctive in Brazil.
+It is famous for its intense flavours, vibrant colours, and strong African, indigenous, and Portuguese influences.
+Although it originates from the Recôncavo Baiano region and the state’s coastline, its dishes have become popular throughout the country, even though they are not commonly consumed outside of Bahia.

-Based on striking ingredients such as palm oil, coconut milk, ginger, cashew nuts and a wide variety of peppers (used sparingly or intensely, depending on taste), Bahian cuisine offers an explosion of flavours in every dish.
+Bahian cuisine is based on distinctive ingredients such as palm oil, coconut milk, ginger, cashew nuts and a wide variety of peppers, which are used either sparingly or intensely, depending on personal preference.
+This results in an explosion of flavours in every dish.

-• Acarajé: a fried black-eyed bean fritter stuffed with vatapá, dried shrimp and salad.
+• Acarajé: a fried black-eyed pea cake filled with vatapá, dried shrimp and salad.

-• Abará: Similar to acarajé, but steamed and wrapped in a banana leaf.
+• Abará: similar to acarajé, but steamed and wrapped in banana leaves.

-• Vatapá: Cream made with bread, shrimps, peanuts, chestnuts and palm oil.
+• Vatapá: a creamy dish made with bread, prawns, peanuts, chestnuts and palm oil.

-• Caruru: Okra dish with dried shrimps and strong spices.
+• Caruru: an okra dish containing dried prawns and strong seasonings.

-• Moqueca baiana: Fish cooked in palm oil, coconut milk, peppers and coriander.
+• Moqueca baiana: fish cooked in a mixture of palm oil, coconut milk, peppers and coriander.

-• Bobó de camarão, fish stew and sarapatel are also popular.
+• Shrimp bobó, fish stew and sarapatel are also very popular.

-For sweets, try the traditional cocadas, quindins, cassava cakes, sweet mungunzá and plantain jam with cloves and cinnamon.
+If you’re looking for something sweet, the highlights are the traditional cocadas, quindins, cassava cakes, mungunzá doce and plantain jam with cloves and cinnamon.

 7. Religious tourism in Bahia

-Bahia is one of Brazil’s most fascinating destinations for those seeking faith, history and culture.
-With a strong Catholic tradition and the influence of African religions, the state offers unique experiences of spirituality and religious syncretism.
-Check out the key points to help you plan your itinerary:
+For those seeking faith, history and culture, Bahia is one of Brazil’s most fascinating destinations.
+With its strong Catholic tradition and the influence of African-based religions, the state offers unique spiritual experiences and religious syncretism.
+Read on for the main highlights to help you plan your itinerary:

-In Brazil’s first capital, visitors will find a rich religious heritage:
+Visitors to Brazil’s first capital will find a rich religious heritage.

-• Church and Convent of São Francisco – famous for its interior covered in gold and baroque art.
+• The Church and Convent of São Francisco is known for its gold-covered interior and Baroque art.

-• Sister Dulce Sanctuary – dedicated to the Bahian saint, with a museum and oratory.
+• Santuário de Irmã Dulce – dedicated to the saint from Bahia, it contains a museum and a prayer space.

-• Cathedral of Salvador Basilica – imposing historic temple in Terreiro de Jesus.
+• Salvador Cathedral Basilica – an impressive historic temple located in Terreiro de Jesus.

-• Casa de Iemanjá – a temple in Rio Vermelho that celebrates the Queen of the Sea, the symbol of Candomblé.
+• Casa de Iemanjá – a temple in Rio Vermelho which celebrates the Queen of the Sea, a symbol of Candomblé.

 Igreja e Convento de São Francisco em Salvador

-Church and monastery of São Francisco in Salvador
+The Church and Convent of São Francisco in Salvador

-• Every year in August, the Bom Jesus Pilgrimage takes place, bringing together thousands of believers in an atmosphere of faith and devotion.
+• The Pilgrimage of Bom Jesus takes place every year in August, bringing together thousands of the faithful in an atmosphere of devotion and belief.

-• The highlight is the Sanctuary carved into the rock, known as the Grotto of Bom Jesus, a scene of strong spiritual symbolism.
+• The highlight is the sanctuary carved into the rock, known as the Gruta do Bom Jesus (Cave of the Good Lord), which has strong spiritual symbolism.

 Santuário do Bom Jesus da Lapa

-• Visit the Sanctuary of Our Lady of Candeias, a place of faith and tradition in the Recôncavo Baiano.
+• Visit the Shrine of Our Lady of Candeias, a place of faith and tradition in the Recôncavo Baiano region.

-• The town attracts pilgrims and tourists seeking moments of peace, prayer and contact with the sacred.
+• The city attracts pilgrims and tourists who are seeking moments of peace and prayer, and who want to experience the sacred.

 Igreja Nossa Senhora de Candeias